 - Preheat the pan: Set your oven to 500F, while your oven preheats place your empty cast iron skillet in the oven for 20 minutes.

-- Form the dough: While the pan is preheating, divide the pizza dough in half and use your hands to press dough balls out into a 8×8 or 10×10 inch circles.
-During this process, make sure no part of the dough is too thin to prevent holes from developing.
-Make sure pizza sauce and cheese are prepped and ready to go for topping your dough.
+- Form the dough: While the pan is preheating, use your hands to press dough out into a 8×8 or 10×10 inch circles.

 - (Photo #1) Very carefully remove the hot skillet from oven and place on oven pad or mitt to protect surfaces.
-Then, take a large wad of paper towels or napkins and coat the inside of the skillet with 1-2 Tablespoons of oil.
+Then, carefully use paper towels to coat pan with oil.
 Be extra careful during this process as the pan will be very hot.

-- (Photo #2) Quickly place dough in hot skillet and form dough into circle to fit pan.
+- (Photo #3) Use hands to carefully form dough into circle to fit pan.
 No need to form a “crust” – it will naturally rise on its own.

 - Bake for 14-16 minutes uncovered (time may vary since all ovens are slightly different).
 The cheese should be bubbling and slightly browned and crust should be golden.